terrylinooo/easybash/README.md

 ./easybash.sh install
 ```

 That's it.
-Proviscript will install packages which defined in `install` section in `config.yml`
+Easybash will install packages which defined in `install` section in `config.yml`

 ---